 The Mechanical Engineering Technology (MET) program offers a wide variety of opportunities to students interested in pursuing a career in the mechanical engineering technology field.
 Students may choose to complete two years of study and earn an Associate in Applied Science (AAS) Mechanical Engineering Technology degree , or they may continue on their formal education to earn the Bachelor of Science in Applied Science (BSAS) Mechanical Engineering Technology degree.
+Both the AAS & BSAS degree programs are accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org .

 The MET program includes both classroom and laboratory experiences.
 The curriculum stresses the application of established engineering and computer knowledge and methods to the solution of practical problems.
 They include the study of sciences and mathematics supporting technology as well as methods, processes, skills, and materials used in technology.